 To obtain a procurement card, complete the "Procurement Credit Card Request Form" and send the completed form to the CS&P Office.

-Staples is the office supply vendor for all CSUs.
-All office supply purchases should go through this website with the exception of toner and copy paper.
-Toner is provided through the copier service vendor and paper is purchased through A&F. Contact receiving for paper.
+Staples Advantage is the office supply vendor for all CSUs.
+All office supply purchases should go through Staples Advantage with the exception of toner and standard copy paper.
+Most toner is provided through the copier service vendor and paper is purchased through A&F. Contact receiving for paper.

-Although processing times may vary based on the complexity, urgency and nature of the goods or services needed, typical processing time between receipt of a requisition with complete documentation for supplies, materials or equipment and issuance of a purchase order is 2-5 working days.
-Orders for contract services not subject to competition typically take a minimum of two weeks from receipt of the requisition to execution and release of the agreement to the contractor for signature.
+Although processing times may vary based on the complexity, urgency and nature of the goods or services needed, typical processing time between receipt of a requisition with complete documentation for supplies, materials or equipment and issuance of a purchase order is five-to-ten working days.
+Orders for contracted services not subject to competition typically take a minimum of three weeks from receipt of the requisition to execution and release of the agreement to the contractor for signature.
 Software agreements vary widely in processing times.

 For orders that exceed the threshold amounts, a formal solicitation may be required.
 In these situations, the procurement processing time can range up to 90 days depending on complexity.
 Formal solicitations may include any or all of the following steps: